sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 Chrome should work out of the box.

 ## Change connectivity
 You can throttle the connection to make the connectivity slower to make it easier to catch regressions.
-The best way to do that is to setup a network bridge in Docker.
+The best way to do that is to setup a network bridge in Docker or use our connectivity engine Throttle.

-By default we expect an external tool to handled connectivity.
-In the past we used [TSProxy](https://github.com/WPO-Foundation/tsproxy) because it's only dependency was Python 2.7, but unfortunately we have a problem with it and Selenium, so it was removed as the default due to it's instability.
-Help us fix that in [#229](https://github.com/sitespeedio/browsertime/issues/229).

-If you run Docker you can use tc as connectivity engine but that will only set the latency, if you want to set the download speed you need to create a network bridge in Docker.
+### Docker networks
 Here's an full example to setup up Docker network bridges on a server that has tc installed:

 ~~~bash